TheKing009/feat/README.md

 You'll then want to add feat functions for init / update / final.
 See example for usage.

 Feat was made to simplify the process of adding stats and achievements to your game with the ability to auto-unlock based on stat progression and auto-unlock and sync on Steam.

-You will need to follow DefSteam instructions to properly include Steamworks libs in your project.
-This uses the testing Spacewar game for the example testing.
-Use Steam Achievement Manager to reset your Spacewar stats if necessary.

-TODO: Add support for iOS/Android native achievements/stats.